Omicron: Germany to limit private gatherings after Christmas | DW | 21.12.2021

 Germany's federal and state leaders on Tuesday agreed to impose contact restrictions — including for vaccinated and recovered individuals — starting next week.

-The regulations — which come into effect "at the latest" on December 28 — are aimed at dissuading people from holding and attending large New Year's Eve celebrations.
+The regulations — which come into effect "at the latest" on December 28 — are aimed at dissuading people from holding and attending large New Year's Eve celebrations amid concerns over the omicron variant.

+"Now is not the time for parties in large groups," Chancellor Olaf Scholz said.

 Under the new rules, a maximum of 10 people who have been vaccinated or recovered from COVID-19 would be allowed to attend a private gathering.